sblakedev/Project-1/README.md

 * The Footer
 The footer section includes links to the relevant social media sites for Twinkle Stars.
 The links will open to a new tab to allow easy navigation for the user.
-The footer is valuable to the user as it encourages them to keep connected via social media
+The footer is valuable to the user as it encourages them to keep connected via social media.

 * Timetable
 The timetable page has a clear table showing what time the classes are running and on which day.